 The programme prepares students for a wide range of possible career paths including studio and venue audio engineering, broadcasting, audiology, acoustic consultancy, artist management, concert-venue management, audio system support, education and other areas of the music and audio industries.
 Companies and institutions currently employing our graduates include the BBC, UTV, Weller Media Agency, Start Together Studios, PSAV, The Mac, Pi Communications, The Nerve Centre, Steven’s Institute of Technology, Trinity College Dublin, Queen’s University Belfast and Ulster University.

-Graduates of related programmes at Queen’s have been very successful in the area of audio engineering and include:
+The BA in Music and Audio Production is a new degree programme which commenced in September 2017.
+Graduates of related programmes at Queen’s have been very successful in the area of Audio Production and include:

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)